czchen/slides/Introduction_to_GPG/main.md

 ---

-# Example: Generate a PGP Key
+# Example: Generate a GPG Key

-*   Use `gpg --gen-key --expert` to create a master key with only `certify capability.
+*   Use `gpg --gen-key --expert` to create a master key with only `certify capability`.

 ```sh
 % gpg --gen-key --expert